bit-country/bitcountry-docs/docs/node-operator.md

 docker run bitcountry/bitcountry-node:5f860f4 --chain tewai
 ```

-Now, it's time to set up your node to connect to Tewai Chain Bootnode, you need to choose which folder that you would like to store your chain data.
-Ensure the folder is exists and you have write permission in the folder.
+Now, it's time to set up your node to connect to Tewai Chain Bootnode, you need to choose which folder you would like to store your chain data.
+Ensure the folder exists and you have write permission for the folder.

 Assuming the example path you want to use locally is *path/to/tewaiDb/bitcountry-node*,
 the command would be: